wp-cli/handbook/commands/option/patch.md

   - json
 \---

+### EXAMPLES

+    # Add 'bar' to the 'foo' key on an option with name 'option_name'
+    $ wp option patch insert option_name foo bar
+    Success: Updated 'option_name' option.

+    # Update the value of 'foo' key to 'new' on an option with name 'option_name'
+    $ wp option patch update option_name foo new
+    Success: Updated 'option_name' option.

+    # Set nested value of 'bar' key to value we have in the patch file on an option with name 'option_name'.
+    $ wp option patch update option_name foo bar < patch
+    Success: Updated 'option_name' option.

+    # Update the value for the key 'not-a-key' which is not exist on an option with name 'option_name'.
+    $ wp option patch update option_name foo not-a-key new-value
+    Error: No data exists for key "not-a-key"

+    # Update the value for the key 'foo' without passing value on an option with name 'option_name'.
+    $ wp option patch update option_name foo
+    Error: Please provide value to update.

+    # Delete the nested key 'bar' under 'foo' key on an option with name 'option_name'.
+    $ wp option patch delete option_name foo bar
+    Success: Updated 'option_name' option.

 ### GLOBAL PARAMETERS

 These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.